 Why permits are issued

-Permits allow people to undertake actions that would otherwise contravene a provision of the
+Permits allow fishing activities that would otherwise contravene the

 - scientific research;